pepe57/OpenGateLLM/docs/docs/dependencies/vector_store.md

 For more information about the configuration file, see [Configuration](../getting-started/configuration.md) documentation.
 :::

 1. Add an embedding model in the `models` section of your `config.yml`.
+This model should be of type `text-embeddings-inference`.
 Example:

     ```yaml
     models: